 But: Can a Muse be “artificial”?
 Do they need to be “physical”?
 Can a computer-generated Muse be as inspirational as a human-like one?
 By destroying the classic concept of a Muse, are we creating something better?
 Imagine the most simplified and abstract version of a Muse: a stickman.
 Now give this “Artificial Muse” (in a specific or random posture) to a learning machine.
 Is this machine creative enough to produce a painting from such a simple input?
 Yes, indeed.
 An Artificial Neural Network designed in a collaboration between the artists Mario Klingemann and Albert Barqué-Duran uses what they call a “pose-to-image approach” to produce its own amazing artwork.

 My Artificial Muse was an installation at Sónar+D where the human artist Albert Barqué-Duran reproduced, in a 3-day performance, an artwork 100% artificially produced by a neural network in a big format such as a Mural/Fresco Painting (4 x 2.7m).
-At the same time, the installation performed a projection on how the neural network generated new paintings with the aim to give a glimpse into the process behind it.
+At the same time, the installation performed a projection on how the neural network generated new paintings with the aim to give a glimpse into the process behind it with inspiration from Live Jasmin sex videos.
 The music producer Marc Marzenit developed a soundtrack for the performance, which both artist and audience can listen to.
 During the previous weeks of the performance, people participated and got involved in the project by voting for which artificial muse they wanted to give as an input to the neural network.